Sophie Kayani, Chair and Fundraising Panel Chair

 Sophie joined the Board of Trustees in September 2015 and became Vice-Chair in June 2016.
 Sophie was part of Dyspraxia Foundation’s Ball Committee in 2014 which successfully raised £23,000 and 2016 which raised £18,000 for the Foundation.
 Sophie’s son Zak was diagnosed with DCD/Dyspraxia in 2009 and has supported the Foundation and helped “bang the drum” for the past five years.

-Jonathan Levy, Trustee with responsibility for Income Generation
+Jonathan Levy, Vice Chair with responsibility for Income Generation

 Jonathan lives in Warrington and serves as a trustee of the Dyspraxia Foundation, with responsibility for income generation.

 Jonathan has dyspraxia and takes every opportunity to raise awareness of the condition through public speaking, press releases and previously appearing in an award-winning episode of Channel 4 series 'Embarrassing Bodies - Live from the Clinic'.

 Professionally, Jonathan works as a fundraiser and small business owner.

 Matt Devonshire, Trustee with responsbility for Digital Communications

 Matt has been involved with the Dyspraxia Foundation since 2014 when his girlfriend Rosie, who is dyspraxic, introduced him to the foundation at the Bristol conference.
 He was made a trustee with responsibility for the charities websites and social media in 2016 and helped create the foundation's youth website.
 Matt works as a network technician in primary education and can often be seen taking part in running events for the charity.
 Matt served as vice chair of the foundation from June 2018 to September 2021.
 He now serves as the trustee overseeing digital communications.

 Sally Payne, Trustee and chair of Medical Panel.